jestill/hashtag-norovirus/README.md

 * **Flint Water Crises** - Can we identify signals of low water quality associated with the switch to Flint river as a water source.
 * **UM Football Games** - Can we identify when UM had a football game, and can we distinguish home games from away games.
 * **UM Basketball Games** - Can we identify whem UM has a basketball game, and can we distinguish between men's and women's games
-* **Finals Week** - Can we identify when UM is having finals week.
+* **Finals Week** - Can we identify when UM is having finals week and can we identify a metric of student stress around this.
 * **Spring Break** - Can we identify the time of spring break based on social media listening.
-This one would be interesting because it invovles.

 ## Basic Data Model

 Identifying a basic data model early will be helpful in quickly moving forward.
 Jamie is currently thinking about something like:

 * **person** - The real life person or other entity that is behind the online persona.
 A person is an indviduval real life person, and an entity could be the entity associated with the A person can have multiple online media personas.
 This colum provides a way to reconcile a person or entity that is known to have multiple online personas (twitter stream, instagram account, facebook account etc).
 This is a generic identifier should be anonomized to a hash.
-* **persona** - The online social presence of a person.
+* **personaID** - The online social presence of a person.
 Twitter account, instagram etc. This could also be an anonomized hash that is built from incoming data.
-Something line md5sum (  ).
+Something line md5sum ( personaURI & enrypteKEYString ).
+Having an anonomized personaID would allow for publishing resources and services as anonymous data streams.
+* **personaURI** - The URL identifying the online persona.
 * **platform** - The name of the social media platform being used to present the persona.
 Ideally a URL that can be used as a URI to reference the platform.
 * **messageURI** - Unique URI of the message. (ie. Twitter URL or something else).
-* **timeOfMessage** - The time that the message was sent.
+* **timeOfMessage** - The time that the message was sent as a timestamp.
+(Should not be NULL).
 * **placeOfMessage** - The location the message was sent from in GIS coordinates.
+(Could be NULL)
 * **messageString** - The social media message string as text.
+(Should not be NULL).

 ## Resources